 Review of Carbon Monoxide Awareness

-A one-off session to highlight the dangers of carbon monoxide poisoning, and raise awareness, will be held in January 2021.
-This will cover:
+A one-off session to highlight the dangers of carbon monoxide poisoning, and raise awareness, was held in January 2021.
+This covered:

 - The causes and symptoms of carbon monoxide poisoning